Delahaye 175: Chassis

-The excessive weight of traditional hardwood body-frames clad in mild steel panelled, hand-hammered and welded coachwork, mounted atop these already heavy chassis adversely affected acceleration and speed, while compromising handling.
-French coachbuilders employed antiquated, traditional, building methods and common materials.
-They were almost universally oblivious to weight.
+The excessive weight of traditional hardwood body-frames clad in mild steel, hand-hammered and welded steel-panelled coachwork, mounted atop these already heavy chassis, adversely affected acceleration and speed, while compromising handling.
+French coachbuilders employed antiquated, traditional, building methods and materials.
+They were oblivious to weight.
 Only Henri Chapron, and Olivier Lecanu-Deschamp, were familiar with forming and welding aluminum.
-Other French coachbuilders were creating their bodies with hand-hammered and welded steel sheets mechanically fastened over hardwood body-frames.
+Other French coachbuilders were creating their bodies with steel sheets mechanically fastened over hardwood body-frames.
 Consequently, they were inordinately heavy, and contributed to mechanical failures experienced by an estimated dozen early purchasers.
-Broken suspension components resulted in Delahaye being obliged to buy back the offending cars, at considerable expense, to circumvent litigation, and negative publicity.
+Broken suspension components resulted in Delahaye being obliged to buy back the offending cars at considerable expense, to circumvent litigation, and negative publicity.

-The Type 175S racing-engines Delahaye developed for Charles Pozzi, and racing-team Ecurie Lutetia co-owner and French champion driver Eugene Chabaud, reportedly had a 9.1:1 compression ratio, which with three Stromberg dual-choke carburetors, delivered over 220 bhp.
+The Type 175S racing-engines Delahaye developed for Charles Pozzi, and racing-team Ecurie Lutetia co-owner and French champion driver Eugène Chaboud, reportedly had a 9.1:1 compression ratio, which with three dual-choke carburetors, delivered over 220 horsepower.
 These two 4.5-litre displacement racecars were parallel in horsepower to three of the four Type 145 cars (48772, 48773, and 48775).
-The more highly-tuned number 48771, after Fernand Lacour's efforts, developed a recorded 244.8 horsepower.
+The more highly-tuned number 48771, after racing performance expert Fernand Lacour directed his efforts to develop a recorded 244.8 horsepower.

 The Type 175S model had just two factory options: Rudge wire-spoked wheels; and three Solex 40AiP down-draft carburetors.
-Coachbuilders addressed everything else a customer desired or specified.
+Coachbuilders addressed everything else a customer specified.

 The new 4.5-litre engine carried the "183" casting-code.
-The motors were built in two distinct forms.
-The initial engines were stamped: Type 1AL-183, as found in all six pre-production units known about by 1946; and, the two Type 175S racing-engines that Delahaye loaned to Charles Pozzi and his Ecurie Lutetia co-owning team-mate, Eugene Chabaud.
-Three Type 175S racing-engined competition coupes were built for Jean Trevoux (815042, 815050 and 815051).
-The 175S racing-engines numbered no more than five.
+They were built in two visibly discerned forms: the initial series engines were stamped Type 1AL-183, as were used in all six pre-production units; the factory prototype; snd the subsequent five Type 175S racing-engines; most of the production engines were stamped Type 2AL-183, with the exception of the optional Type 175S-equipped chassis.

-Most production motors were stamped Type 2AL-183 (Auto-historians Andre Vaucourt, and jean-Paul Tissot).
-These came out of revised casting-mold "183".
-Modifications were made for production efficiency, cost-effectiveness, and alleged crankcase reinforcement.
+The Type 2AL changes were made for improved production efficiency, manufacturing costs, and enhanced profitability.